FedGen: Generalizable Federated Learning for Sequential Data: Experiments

 \subsection{Benchmarks}

-We compare FedGen to four benchmark approaches: \begin{itemize} \item ERM: Standard empirical risk minimization approach that minimizes the average loss over the entire training data.
-We use this as a comparison with centralized training.
+We compare FedGen to four benchmark approaches: \begin{itemize} \item \textbf{ERM:} Standard empirical risk minimization approach that minimizes the average loss over the entire training data.
+We use this as a benchmark comparison against standard centralized training.